Search

 Nightlife

 The Big Island and Kauai have very little night life.
-Maui tries hard but also falls short.
-For these islands nightlife generally means restaurants with music, perhaps a luau or the odd bar.
-Forget about theatre or night clubs.
-Only Waikiki can offer an exciting night on the town.
+Maui tries hard but also falls a little short.
+For these islands nightlife generally means restaurants with music, a luau or the odd bar.
+Only Waikiki can offer an exciting night on the town, although Lahaina does offer some interesting entertainment as well.

 Shopping

 Souvenir shops, art galleries and small boutiques are plentiful on each island.
-Big shops like Costco and Wall Mart are also well represented, and each island has at least one Borders.
-But Oahu is the only island that offers any interesting shopping and enough choices to satisfy someone who is concerned about shopping on vacation.
+Big shops like Costco and Walmart are also well represented.
+But Oahu is the only island that offers enough choices to satisfy someone who is concerned about shopping on vacation.

 Public Transportation

 Only Oahu has a transportation system that is sufficiently sophisticated to be of use to tourists.
-Renting a car is a must because of the amount of sightseeing that’s possible.
+Getting a car rental in Hawaii is a must because of the amount of sightseeing that’s possible.
 But if you’re unable to drive it’s easy to survive off local shops and restaurants no matter which island you're staying on.

 Restaurants